-In addition to everything discussed above, our core values focus on the dignity of the individual, excellence, and service.
+In addition to everything discussed above, our core values focus on compassion, service, and results.
 Our personal injury lawyers take a client-first approach and aim to give you the best, most personable service possible.
 We keep you informed, answer your questions, and never make any important decisions without first informing and consulting with you.

 Results also matter and with over $500,000,000 recovered for our injured clients, we are an industry-leader and champion of rights.
 Our team of award-winning accident lawyers, including a specialized trial team, has won several multi-million-dollar jury verdicts and settlements including a $29 million auto accident verdict and a $13 million auto accident verdict.
 We hold accountable the parties responsible and make them pay for the losses and injuries they caused.
 Period.

 Helpful Articles From Our Auto Accident Lawyers